esteininger/flask-stripe-ecommerce-boilerplate/Readme.md

 ## What's next?

 * Email confirmation with a link to the charge ID for review
-* Storing email address with charge ID in a SQL database
+* Storing email address with charge information in a SQL database
+* Request charge information from database instead of URL arguments
 * Request and store shipping information /w auto calculation of shipping cost
 * Organize the code base into a Model View Controller structure
 * Sentry error logging and email alerting
-* Order purchase notifications emailed
+* Order purchase notifications emailed to admin

 ## License
 Copyright (c) 2019 Ethan Steininger